Shopify/shopify-app-js/packages/shopify-app-remix/README.md

 ## Authenticating cross-origin admin requests

-If your Remix server is authenticating an admin extension, a request from the extension to Remix will be cross-origin.
+If your Remix server is authenticating an admin extension, a request from the extension to Remix is cross-origin.
 Here `shopify.authenticate.admin` provides a cors function to add the required cross-origin headers:

 ```ts
 export const loader = async ({request}: LoaderArgs) => {